EnigmaCurry/d.rymcg.tech/README.md

 # d.rymcg.tech

-This is a docker-compose project consisting of Traefik as a TLS HTTPS proxy, and other various services behind this proxy.
+This is a docker-compose project consisting of Traefik as a TLS HTTPs/TCP proxy, and other various services behind this proxy.
 Each project is in its own sub-directory containing its own `docker-compose.yaml` and `.env` file (and `.env-dist` sample file), this structure allows you to pick and choose which